Please look at the main entry for more information on how to prepare the ROM file!

 Part Number: 74HC74 (or equivalent)

-Function: Switches between EPROM #1 and #2 when the reset button is pressed on the console
+Function: Switches between EPROM #1 and #2 when the reset button is pressed on the console.

 Solder Pads (backside)

 There are a handful of solder pads you’ll need to bridge on the back of the board in order to make your game work.
-These are shared between both versions of the board, but there is an extra set on the SNES Mask ROM board, which is detailed at the end).

 HiROM/LoROM Selection